Bus Accident Lawyer Florida

 Of course, not all vehicular accidents involving buses are the fault of their drivers or their companies (i.e., maintenance systems).
 Other motorists and pedestrians may also be at fault.

-The risks of accidents in buses are lower in comparison with motorcycles and cars.
+The risks of accidents in buses are lower in comparison with motorcycles accidents and car accidents.
 But there are unique features in buses that increase the chances of personal injuries when accidents occur.

 - Buses aren’t equipped with safety devices usually required by law in sedans, trucks, and sports utility vehicles, among others.
 Passengers don’t have the benefit of seat belts, airbags, and helmets, thus, their risks for personal injuries increase in the event of a collision or crash.